cydowing/PulseWaves/README.txt

 As we want PulseWaves file format to be broadly accepted by the users community, we are releasing an open source IDL library to read and write PulseWaves file.

+DON'T HESITATE TO TAKE PART OF THIS PROJECT.

 PulseWaves is a Vendor neutral full waveform data format created by Martin Isenburg (RapidLasso) that is retro-compatible with LAS file.
 The C++ source code and format specification can be found on GitHub at: https://github.com/PulseWaves